All posts filed under: Wellness Journeys

 Caveat Meditator

 | INT. – A bookstore in Rishikesh, India – Afternoon | I am with a yoga teacher from the west.
 She is browsing the shelves for herself, but then remembers that I, her student, am present.
 She hands me a book.
 “Here, this is good.
 You should read this and practice the exercises.”
 The book she has handed me is on advanced breathing techniques.
 While it is a good book, it is not a good book for me at this stage.
 Curiously, she has not asked me essential questions about my previous training, interests, and goals; so how does she know that this is appropriate for me?
 Simple answer: she does not know.
 She has not asked me the questions because this retreat she has organized is not for me or other participants.
 It is for herself.
 And this book is not for me—not yet.
 What little I do know about advanced breathing techniques: they are powerful.
 One must proceed with proper training, adequate knowledge, and competent guidance.
-Otherwise, it could be dangerous.
-This book requires far more …
+This book requires far more than the one-week yoga retreat …

 Hygiene and Wellness

-When it comes to hygiene – personal hygiene – the cleanliness of body, clothing, and home environment are typically the focus.
+When it comes to hygiene – personal hygiene – the cleanliness of body, clothing, and home are typically the focus.
 And while these are important, hygiene is much more: it is about maintaining health and preventing disease – and so that includes physical and mental cleanliness.
 In the 19th century, the poet Robert Browning dropped us into the secret inner world of a monk who is enraged at “Brother Lawrence”.
 What exactly did this Brother Lawrence do?
 You might wonder, if you haven’t already read the fiercely gnarled interior monologue known as the “Soliloquy of the Spanish Cloister”.
 Well, for one, Brother Lawrence grew melons to share with the order.
-(The effrontery!
+(Oh, the effrontery!
 The virtue signaling!)
 “Oh, those melons! if he’s able We’re to have a feast; so nice!One goes to the Abbot’s table, All of us get each a slice.How go on your flowers?
 None double?
 Not one fruit-sort can you spy?Strange!–And I, too, at such trouble, Keep them close-nipped on the sly!”
 This is a monk going through the motions of appearing pious, and while we witness his contaminated thoughts …